orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 A-DAP includes several known risks and limitations.

+### Input Truth Boundary

+A-DAP can reconstruct what a system committed to using.

+It cannot, by itself, prove that the committed input was true, complete, correctly captured, or faithful to the external world.

+This distinction prevents A-DAP from being misused as proof that a decision was factually correct.

+Related file:

+- `architecture/input-truth-boundary.md`

 ### The Envelope Bottleneck

 If every verification path depends on the same envelope, operator, interface, or custody channel, apparent independence may collapse.